AdobeDocs/workfront.nl-NL/help/quicksilver/maestro/records/edit-records.md

    of

-   Klik in een bewerkbaar veld op de pagina Details om de gegevens te bewerken.
+   Klik binnen een bewerkbaar veld op de recordpagina om de informatie te bewerken.

    ![](assets/more-menu-options-from-record-details-page.png) <!--ensure the options have not changed or been renamed-->